coderefinery/manuals/director.md

     should not normally be adjusted.

 - Scene selection: there is a button to select among these scenes
-  - "Title card": graphics used before learners arrive
+  - "Title": graphics used before learners arrive
   - "Gallery": instructors
-  - "Screenshare": capture of the Zoom screenshare
+  - "SS portrait": capture of a portrait
+  - "SS crop": capture of a landscape screenshare, but crop only a portrait view out of it.
+  - "SS landscape": shrink a full landscape screenshare down to share it.
-  - "Hackmd": just what it says
+  - "Notes": just what it says

 ```{sidebar} PiP example